CNA-Tech/PKS-Ninja-vApp-Templates/v12/Baseline/0.6/readme.md

 ### Baseline-0.6 Build Sequence Reference

-#### Step 1: Fixes #503 "Multiple v12 templates need CPU allocation updated for L1 Hosts"
+#### Step 1: "Multiple v12 templates need CPU allocation updated for L1 Hosts" Fixes #503

+1.1 Complete the steps documented in the [readme for issue #503](./503/readme.md)code readme.md

+#### Step 2: "Multiple v12 templates have incorrect readme file details on control center desktop" Fixes #490

+2.1 Complete the steps documented in the [readme for issue #490](./490/readme.md)